urbanriskmap/cognicity-reports-lambda/README.md

 `npm install`

 ### For Facebook Messenger Bot
-* Create Facebook app and page and get `APPSECRET` and `PAGEACCESSTOKEN` as explained [here](https://developers.facebook.com/docs/messenger-platform/guides/setup).
+* Create Facebook app and page and get `PAGEACCESSTOKEN` as explained [here](https://developers.facebook.com/docs/messenger-platform/guides/setup).
 Hold off on completing Step 2 (Set up webhooks) in the guide.
 * Add code for webhooks and add it to the functions in serverless.yml file as explained [here](https://serverless.com/blog/building-a-facebook-messenger-chatbot-with-serverless/)
 * Add the lambda function to listen to relevant SNS topics and add it to the functions in serverless.yml file
 * Set up the config files as explained in the `Configuration` section. `VALIDATIONTOKEN` can be set to any arbitrary string.